What is Community-Based Water Monitoring?

 How Do We Ensure the Integrity of Our Data?

 It is a priority for Swim Drink Fish to only publish highly integral data.
 We follow a number of quality assurance/ quality control checks to make sure that the data collected by community scientists is credible and usable for the goals of the site and by the broader scientific community.
-Explore below to see exactly how we make sure the data we publish is accurately representing the watershed.
-Full QA/QC procedures can be found in the toolkit.
+Explore below to see exactly how we make sure the data we publish accurately represents the watershed.

 • Quality Assurance (QA) is a system of activities designed to make sure that our data meets defined standards of quality.
 This includes the planning, documentation, training, and consistency when collecting and handling samples, analyses, validation, and reporting.
 Swim Drink Fish's QA procedures include: